 In the next step, the vault recovery key is displayed.
-It can restore access to the vault data in case of an emergency, e.g. if Cryptomator Hub is down.
+It can restore access to the vault data in case of an emergency, e.g. if the vault administrator password is lost or Cryptomator Hub is down.
 Store it at a safe location, tick the checkbox and complete the setup by clicking the Create Vault button at the bottom